We may earn money or products from the companies mentioned in this post.

 Old Town Seafront M&M Apartment (best for those who prefer apartments)

 If you prefer apartments vs. hotels, this seafront apartment is a perfect ten!
 The beachfront property overlooks the water in Old Town Korcula, and provides comfort, luxury, and a great location.

 How to get to Korcula, Croatia

 There is no airport on the island of Korcula.
 So to get to Korcula, Croatia you’ll have to travel by ferry or by boat.
-There are ferries available from both Dubrovnik or Split, as well as some of the other popular destinations in Croatia like Orebic and Hvar.
-There are both catamaran ferries and car ferries, so if plan to bring a car with you to the island, you can do so.
+There are ferries available from both Dubrovnik or Split, as well as some of the other popular Croatian islands.
+You can easily get from Orebic or Hvar to Korcula.
+There are both catamaran ferries and car ferries, so if plan to bring a car with you to the island to help you get around and experience all the fun things to do in Korcula, you can do so.